lukastk/maths-notes/Short notes.md

 We have that Greek indices $\nu=1, \dots, n$ number the macroscopic variables, and $i=1, \dots, m$ number the fluctuating forces.

+*Note: We interpret (1) in the sense of Stratonovich, not in the sense of Ito.*

 For every path-realisation of the noise $\xi$ we have a probability density $P_\xi(q,t)$, satisfying the continuity equation

 $$\frac{\partial P_\xi}{\partial t} + \frac{\partial}{\partial q^\nu} \dot q^\nu P_\xi = 0 \quad (2) $$